Deep Learning-Assisted Weak Beam Identification in Dark-Field X-ray Microscopy: Conclusion and Outlook

 In this work, we presented an automated and computationally efficient framework for analyzing DFXM rocking curves using lightweight convolutional neural networks.
 Our model enables accurate and scalable identification of weak-beam conditions crucial for interpreting diffraction contrast and visualizing dislocations in crystalline materials.
-This approach significantly accelerates the analysis process, opening the door to high-throughput, three-dimensional dislocation mapping in bulk samples.
+This approach substantially reduces manual intervention and enables efficient three-dimensional dislocation mapping in bulk crystalline materials.

 Looking ahead, we aim to extend this method for real-time, on-the-fly data reduction during DFXM experiments, thereby streamlining acquisition and enabling adaptive imaging strategies.
 Concurrently, we are developing models to infer dislocation types and Burgers vectors by training neural networks on synthetic datasets generated from geometrical optics simulations \cite{Poulsen2021,Borgi2024}.
 These advancements will contribute toward a more quantitative, interpretable, and fully automated framework for defect characterization in crystalline materials.
-The methodology presented here is also broadly applicable to other imaging modalities where weak-beam contrast plays a critical role, including X-ray topography, white-beam Laue microscopy, and transmission electron microscopy.
+The methodology presented here is also broadly applicable to other imaging modalities where WB contrast plays a critical role, including X-ray topography, white-beam Laue microscopy, and transmission electron microscopy.